 ARMSTRONG COUNTY COURTHOUSE & FORMER JAIL – Armstrong County has had 3 official court and jailhouses.
 The third and present courthouse was built around the 1860s using stone from Catfish Quarry and places along the Cowanshannock Creek.
 The third and present jailhouse was built and attached to the present courthouse in the 1870s.
 This Jailhouse became one of the best prison buildings in the U.S. in its time.

 Currently the Brady Tunnel is closed to everyone.
 The tunnel is barricaded and no one is permitted to be close to or in the tunnel.
 This is per order of the Public Utility Commission (PUC).

-CATFISH & TRAIL NORTH OF EAST BRADY Improvement have not been done on the trail north of East Brady.
-The trail surface may be rough.
+CATFISH & TRAIL NORTH OF EAST BRADY Improvements are being made on this section of trail.
+The trail surface may be rough in some places.

 Listed here are the trail’s designated parking areas starting at the southern-most end of the trail and going to the northernmost end with a branch (Miles 71-75.23) extending on the other side of Brady Tunnel which is where the Catfish Parking area is located.
 The trail surface north of East Brady has not yet been improved.